Rigidity on Quantum Symmetry for a Certain Class of Graph C*-algebras: Discussion on a special class of graph -algebras

 \section{Discussion on a special class of graph $C^{*}$-algebras}

-In this section, we will provide a special class of graphs $\mathcal{G}$ such that $Q_{\tau}^{Lin} $ corresponding to a graph $C^{*}$-algebra with respect to a graph $\Gamma \in \mathcal{G}$ is isomorphic to $ ((\underbrace{C(S^{1})*C(S^{1})*\cdots C(S^{1})}_{|E(\Gamma)|-times} , \Delta_{*}) $\\
+In this section, we will provide a special class of graphs $\mathcal{G}$ such that $Q_{\tau}^{Lin} $ corresponding to a graph $C^{*}$-algebra with respect to a graph $\Gamma \in \mathcal{G}$ is isomorphic to $\left(\mystar\limits_{|E(\Gamma)|} C(S^1), \Delta \right)$.\\

-We will say that a graph $\Gamma=\{V(\Gamma),E(\Gamma),r,s\}$ is satisfying the property \textbf{(R)} if it satisfies the following conditions: \begin{itemize} \item[\textbf{(R1)}] there does not exist any cycle of length $\geq$ 2. \item[\textbf{(R2)}] there exists a path of length $(|V(\Gamma)|-1)$ which consists all the vertices. \item[\textbf{(R3)}] given any two vertices (may not be distinct) there exists at most one edge joining them. \end{itemize} Based on these properties, in the next proposition, we will characterize the adjacency matrix of any graph $ \Gamma \in \mathcal{G} $. \begin{prop} A graph $\Gamma=\{V(\Gamma),E(\Gamma),r,s\}$ satisfies the property \textbf{(R)} iff there exists an ordering of the vertices such that the adjacency matrix of $\Gamma$ with respect to that ordering is of form $(a_{ij})_{n \times n}$ where $ a_{ij}\in $ \\ i.e. adjacency matrix is an upper triangular matrix with super diagonal entries all are 1 and all others entries are either 0 or 1.
+We will say that a graph $\Gamma=\{V(\Gamma),E(\Gamma),r,s\}$ satisfies the property \textbf{(R)} if it satisfies the following conditions: \begin{itemize} \item[\textbf{(R1)}] There does not exist any cycle of length $\geq$ 2. \item[\textbf{(R2)}] There exists a path of length $(|V(\Gamma)|-1)$ which consists all the vertices. \item[\textbf{(R3)}] Given any two vertices (may not be distinct) there exists at most one edge joining them. \end{itemize} From now on, $\mathcal{G}$ is the set of all finite, directed graphs satisfying the property $\textbf{(R)}$.\\

+Based on the properties \textbf{(R1), (R2)} and \textbf{(R3)}, in the next proposition, we will characterize the adjacency matrix of any graph $ \Gamma \in \mathcal{G} $. \begin{prop} A graph $\Gamma=\{V(\Gamma),E(\Gamma),r,s\}$ satisfies the property \textbf{(R)} iff there exists an ordering of the vertices such that the adjacency matrix of $\Gamma$ with respect to that ordering is of the form $(a_{ij})_{n \times n}$ where $ a_{ij}\in $ \\ i.e. adjacency matrix is an upper triangular 0-1 matrix with super diagonal entries all are 1.